-The Essential Guide to Long Car Journeys with Your Kids
+The Essential Guide to Long Road Trips with Your Kids

 The open road, the pre-planned playlists, a new destination – there’s something so nostalgic and romantic about a road trip.

 However, a family road trip in the campervan can range from a series of repeated enquiries as to “Are we there yet?” to trying to gauge just how many more “Don’t hit your brother/sister!” exclamations there will be before someone turns green in a Hulk-esque type manner and almost ejects the little darlings from the car.

 The trick to a good road trip?
 Keep the kids busy!
 Here are a few tips and tricks to keeping them quiet in the car.

 Of course they do have to be backed up with an actual reward and not idle promises of one.
 The moment you don’t deliver they lose all their power!

 Rewards can be in the form of a sweet snacks (I would keep these to a minimum or else you effectively undo any gains you may have made through a haze of a sugar induced frenzy) Also make sure that these are not going to melt in hot little hands, get sticky and stain surfaces.
 Paper plane making sets, cardboard dressing dolls, twistable pencils with writing and drawing pads, novelty pencils, novelty erasers, clip boards, travel games and glow sticks.
 You can also save up rewards for use at your destination – water squirters, ice creams, day trips, etc.

 There are plenty of classic road trip family games that can easily be played by just observing your surroundings and keeping the kids off the screens.
 I Spy, Car Bingo, The License Plate Game, to name a few.